Annex Helps Flatten The Curve Handmade Masks

 Finding Material and Volunteers

-The task of creating 2,000 handmade masks, especially during a global pandemic amidst a shutdown, was ambitious with plenty of challenges.
+The task of creating 2,000 masks, especially during a global pandemic amidst a shutdown, was ambitious with plenty of challenges.

 With the support of Annex Helps and FTC’s efforts, the movement ballooned to more than 100 individuals and organizations volunteering and sponsoring the initiative.

 “Our goal was to deliver 2,000 masks by May 15th.
 By May 10th, we reached that goal.
-What is remarkable is that we got it done within ten weeks of starting the project.
+What is remarkable is that we got it done within ten weeks of starting this project.
 We huddled every day, seven days a week, with a clear agenda, team reports, and key performance indicators,” Ms. Gabe declared.

 FTC delivered the masks to high-risk populations in hospices, women’s shelters, community organizations, and the Immigrant Services Society of BC.

-Getting Ready for the Next Phase
+Getting ready for the Next Phase

 “We have a robust evaluation plan with metrics and data to assess phase one of the initiative.
 We are also holding webinars to work with other organizations across BC to understand their plans.
 We don’t want to duplicate what others are doing.
 We want to find gaps and niches and work to address them,” Ms. Gabe expressed.